rpcarson/mtg-sdk-swift/README.md

 The completion contains an optional array of the appropriate type and an optional error type enum, NetworkError.
 Details for this enum are further down.

+The default number of results that will be retreived is 12.
+This can be set to 100, and for more results the number of pages must be increased.
 Page number and page size can be set by calling

 ````swift
 magic.pageTotal = "1"